marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-For <strong> 6+ years</strong>, I have conducted a wide of research projects on human behavior and cognition, with a focus on understanding <strong>how people learn, process, and remember information </strong>.
+For 6+ years, I have conducted a wide of research projects on human cognition, with a focus on understanding <strong>how people learn, process, and remember information </strong>.
 I am currently a PhD Student at UPenn in the {{< staticref "https://www.schapirolab.org/home" "newtab" >}}Computational Cognitive Neuroscience Lab {{< /staticref >}} where we study these topics by integrating behavioral studies, neuroimaging, and neural networks.

-I love working as a team to identify research questions, to develop innovative and interdisciplinary research methods, and to uncover data-driven stories to share with others.
-I am <strong> currently seeking an internship in Summer '23 </strong> where I can continue to grow as a researcher.
+I love working as a team to identify research questions, to develop innovative and interdisciplinary research methods, and to uncover data-driven stories that can be shared with others.
+I am <strong> currently seeking an internship in Summer '23 </strong> where I can continue to grow as a researcher!

   {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/marlie_tandoc_resume.pdf" "newtab" >}}resume{{< /staticref >}}